Before returning to work I put a lot of thought into what I needed to continue on this breastfeeding journey. I had to learn how to pump at work!

-Breast Milk Pumping Bag Essentials when Returning to Work
+Breast Milk Pumping Bag Checklist when Returning to Work

 - Breast milk storage bottles.
-I take some home and bring some in the next day, but I also have a few extra on hand.
+I take some home and bring some new breast milk storage bottles the next day, but I also have a few extra storage bottles in the bag.

-- Cooler.
+- Cooler and ice packs.
 Someplace to store the pumped milk bottles and for safe transport home.